easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_01_troubleshooting.md

     Note that we need to be careful with quotes here: we use inner double quotes to ensure that `$CFLAGS` will be expanded to its value when the build command is run.
+    As you can see after the change by doing a dry-run:

+    ```
+    $ eb subread.eb -x
+    ...

+    Defining build environment...

+      export BLAS_INC_DIR='/opt/cray/pe/libsci/21.08.1.2/GNU/9.1/x86_64/include'
+    ...
+      export CC='cc'
+      export CFLAGS='-O2 -ftree-vectorize -fno-math-errno'
+    ...
+    [build_step method]
+      running command "make  -j 256 -f Makefile.Linux CFLAGS="$CFLAGS -fcommon""
+      (in /run/user/10012026/easybuild/build/Subread/2.0.1/cpeGNU-21.12/Subread-2.0.1/src)
+    ...
+    ```

+    EasyBuild will launch the command
+    ```
+    make  -j 256 -f Makefile.Linux CFLAGS="$CFLAGS -fcommon"
+    ```
+    in a shell where `CFLAGS` is defined and set to an appropriate value (determined by defaults in EasyBuild, settings in the EasyBuild configuration and settings in the easyconfig file that we shall discuss later).

 ---